kartikrh/PassVaultapi/README.md

 - refactor: Code changes that neither fix a bug nor add a feature.
 - test: Adding or modifying tests.

-<subject>: A concise description of the change.
+* subject= A concise description of the change.
 Keep it short (50 characters or less).